djones2085/meal-prep-coordinator/README.md

 - [x] Shopping list: Admin approval step - *Backend function `handleApproveShoppingList` in `MealCycleManagementPage.jsx` used by `AdminShoppingList.jsx` component.*
 - [x] Shopping list: Editable by admin/shopper - *'On hand' quantities can be edited after list approval.*
 - [x] Shopping list: Shopper can mark items as 'available on hand' - *Implemented via direct 'on hand' quantity editing and a 'Mark as Acquired' button for ease of use.*
+- [x] Shopping list: Dedicated page for Shoppers to view and update item status (on hand, acquired).
 - [ ] Chef/Cook: Ingredient checklist before starting to cook
 - [x] Chef/Cook: Access to historical cook notes for the current recipe
 - [x] Manage packaging (e.g., container types, labels)